jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts4.md

 #### v.32
 >All the believers were one in heart and mind.
 No one claimed that any of his possessions was his own, but they shared everything they had.

+Theologically, the early believers considered themselves the righteous remnant within Israel.
+So Dt 15:4 was undoubtedly in their mind, that if they wanted God to bless them, there should be no poor among them.
+#longnecker

 #### v.33
 >With great power, the apostles continued to testify to the resurrection of the Lord Jesus, and **much grace was upon them all.**

 #### v.36-37
 >Joseph, a Levite from Cyprus, whom the apostles called Barnabas (which means Son of Encouragement), sold a field he owned and brought the money and put it at the apostle's feet.

+Barnabas is the redeemed rich young ruler.
+Only with God is this possible.
+#jj